 Please feel free in writing to email@example.com in cases where the error appears in scenarios that are not mentioned above.

 While setting up an SSO, the users would have to login from a common login URL, to be authenticated using SSO.
 The Remote Login URL is that URL to which your users would be redirected when they hit the Login button on your portal after you have set up an SSO.

 You would have to update this field with the common login URL, while setting up SSO for your Freshdesk Account.

 Freshdesk makes use of HMAC MD5 encryption, while using SSO for login authentication.

 The mandatory parameters that need to be passed during login are, name, secret hash, email, and time stamp - in that order.

-If you continue to face issues, kindly write to email@example.com and one of our agents would get in contact with you to assist you further.
+If you continue to face issues, kindly write to firstname.lastname@example.org and one of our agents will assist you further.

 This error message denoting authentication failure would be because of an error in setting up the SSO.
 To analyse this, we would require the debug log.
 Please enter ?debug=1 at the end of the URL that is generated, to retrieve the debug log.

 Also, please check the constructed URL after the login, to see if the Hash is generated or not.